dothanyul/Solitaire/README.md

 If the player enters an invalid command or a command for an invalid move, an appropriate error message is displayed to the right of the board.
 This will disappear after the next move is made.
+When all the cards are turned face-up and the flip stack is empty, the game finishes itself with a delay in between moves.